Section 4. Services

 2. The ATC facility must notify Technical Operations personnel of the glide slope outage.

-1. The ATC facility must notify arriving pilots that the glide slope is out of service.
+3. The ATC facility must notify arriving pilots that the glide slope is out of service and that the Chart Note stating “LNAV Procedure NA during simultaneous operations” is NOTAMed not applicable.
 This can be accomplished via the ATIS broadcast.

-5. Any loss of separation or break out associated with operations under a contingency plan for glide slope out must be reported to the Director, Operational Policy and Implementation, AJT-2.
+8. Any loss of separation or break out associated with operations under a contingency plan for glide slope out or RNAV approaches to LNAV minimums must be reported to the Director, Strategic Operations, AJT-1.

-7. Approaches must be terminated to the runway without a glide slope whenever the reported visibility is below the straight-in localizer minimum for that runway.
+10. Approaches must be terminated to the runway without a glide slope or RNAV approach to LNAV minima whenever the reported visibility is below the straight‐in localizer or RNAV approach to LNAV minimum for that runway.

 1. Document all approach and/or transition pairings to be used during EoR operations.
 Document any existing approach and/or transition that requires application of incorrect flight procedure track separation (see FAA Order 8260.3, Chapter 16).